 It may seem like a no-brainer, but investing in a good lock and keeping your bike locked up in a secure location is likely to signal to insurers that there is less of a risk involved.
 Showing insurers that you take your bike’s security very seriously means you are more likely to get a replacement when you make a claim.
 Cycles can be easy to steal if you don't use a quality lock recommended by your local bike shop.

-Weigh up whether it will be cheaper to add your bike to your home contents insurance or taking a separate bike insurance policy — either one can be cheaper depending on your circumstances, and what kind of cover you need.
+Weigh up whether it will be cheaper to add your bike to your home contents insurance or take a separate bike insurance policy — either one can be cheaper depending on your circumstances, and what kind of cover you need.

 Finally, always compare the wider insurance market for the best deals on bicycle insurance and home insurance.
 You may need to get specialist cover for folding bikes, e-bikes, electric cycles, specialist mountain bikes or tandem bikes.